 The program is simple: large corporate buyers that sign onto the Fair Foods Program must pay a penny more per pound, which is then distributed to the workers in the form of a line item “bonus” on their paycheck.
 A strategy that Coalition says helps prevent low and stagnant wages.

 The buyers who sign onto the program can contractually only buy from farms that deploy a Fair Foods Program Code of Conduct, which has strict consequences for sexual assault, wage theft and force labor.
-The code of conduct also calls for safe working conditions—like growers must provide water and shade on the fields—both of which are not required by the law.
+The code of conduct also calls for safe working conditions – like how growers must provide water and shade on the fields—both of which are not required by law.

 “Once we move past exposing the problem and surfacing the abuses and the abusers, we have to think about ways to get beyond that,” said Judge Laura Espinoza, the executive director of the Fair Foods Standards Council, the monitoring arm of the Fair Foods Program.